The Great Ban: Efficacy and Unintended Consequences of a Massive Deplatforming Operation on Reddit: Related Work

 \subsection{Soft moderation}

 So-called \textit{soft} interventions emerged as an alternative to deplatforming, addressing the concerns about censorship and the loss of free speech that often accompany content and user removals~\cite{zannettou2021won}.
-Amaury Trujillo and Cresci~(\citeyear{trujillo2022make,trujillo2023one}) studied quarantines and restrictions: soft interventions that often precede community bans on Reddit.
+Trujillo and Cresci~(\citeyear{trujillo2022make,trujillo2023one}) studied quarantines and restrictions: soft interventions that often precede community bans on Reddit.
 They studied moderation outcomes on \subr{the\_donald}, revealing a general reduction in activity and toxicity, at the cost of an increased political polarization and decreased factuality of shared news~\cite{trujillo2022make,trujillo2023one}.
 Reddit's quarantine of \subr{the\_donald} was also studied by~\citet{chandrasekharan2022quarantined} and~\citet{shen2022tale}, who concluded that the intervention did not produce meaningful changes, nor in terms of misogyny and racist comments, neither regarding engagement and internal dynamics.
-Other types of soft interventions are the attachment of warning labels to disputed posts, whose effects were assessed in terms of perceived credibility and obtained engagement.
+Another type of soft intervention is the attachment of warning labels to disputed posts, whose effects were assessed in terms of perceived credibility and obtained engagement.
 In detail,~\citet{pennycook2020implied} found that the presence of some posts with warning labels increases the perceived credibility of \textit{all posts} without labels, including false ones not yet debunked. \citet{zannettou2021won} found instead that tweets with warning labels were often replied to, to further debunk the claims.
 However, this resulted in the flagged tweets circulating more and obtaining more engagement than the undisputed ones.
-Finally,~\citet{katsaros2022reconsidering} carried out an A/B test on Twitter to evaluate the effectiveness of using warning messages to prompt users that are about to post toxic tweets.
+Finally,~\citet{katsaros2022reconsidering} carried out an A/B test on Twitter to evaluate the effectiveness of using warning messages to prompt users who are about to post toxic tweets.
 Their results show that the intervention was overall effective at reducing the posting of toxic tweets.
-Nonetheless, a small minority of users edited their tweet to make it more toxic after being exposed to the warning message.

-The above literature on soft moderation interventions corroborates that on deplatforming, confirming that each intervention can elicit both desired and undesired effects.
+Nonetheless, a small minority of users edited their tweets to make them more toxic after being exposed to the warning message. \\ The above literature on soft moderation interventions corroborates that on deplatforming, confirming that each intervention can elicit both desired and undesired effects.
 Overall, this body of work underscores the need for further research to evaluate the impact of little-studied interventions.